Winslow Township, New Jersey

 Winslow Township is a township in Camden County, in the U.S. state of New Jersey.
 As of the 2020 United States census, the township's population was 39,907, an increase of 408 (+1.0%) from the 2010 census count of 39,499, which in turn reflected an increase of 4,888 (+14.1%) from the 34,611 counted in the 2000 census.

 Winslow Township was incorporated as a township by an act of the New Jersey Legislature on March 8, 1845, from portions of Gloucester Township.
 Portions of the township were taken on November 26, 1867, to create Chesilhurst.
 In 1950, the township annexed a portion of Monroe Township in Gloucester County.
-The township is part of the South Jersey region of the state.
+The township, and all of Camden County, is part of South Jersey and of the Philadelphia-Wilmington-Camden, PA-NJ-DE-MD combined statistical area, also known as the Delaware Valley or Philadelphia metropolitan area.